davorg/planetdrwho/README.md

 * Everything else is a file that is used to display the new web site - fonts, images, CSS files, etc

 The generated web site is hosted on [GitHub Pages](https://pages.github.com/).

+**Important Note:** The files `index.html` and `atom.xml` are automatically generated.
+Please don't sent pull requests that change them - as any changes will be overwritten the next time the site is rebuilt.